- Autopsy Pathology

 - Surgical Pathology

-The Neuropathology Division at NewYork-Presbyterian/Weill Cornell Medical Center provides expertise regarding the pathology of brain, spinal cord, muscle, and nerve tissue.
+The Neuropathology Division at NewYork-Presbyterian/Weill Cornell Medicine provides expertise regarding the pathology of brain, spinal cord, muscle, and nerve tissue.
 Second opinion and consultation services are available for the interpretation of all aspects of adult and pediatric neuropathology, including muscle and nerve biopsies, and provided by pathologists with subspecialty training in neuropathology.
 In addition, the Division Chief, Ehud Lavi, MD, is trained in clinical neurology.

 Neuropathologists at Weill Cornell have strong expertise in the evaluation of brain tumors, inflammatory diseases, demyelinating diseases, neurodegenerative diseases, cerebrovascular diseases, and neuromuscular diseases.
 Each neuropathological evaluation includes a comprehensive evaluation of clinical and radiological information as well.
 Services include: